 Ordering (or sorting) is another fundamental operation within a visualization.
-A proper ordering can effectively surface trends and clusters of values \cite{becker:trellis, yi:role}.
+A proper ordering can effectively surface trends and clusters of values \cite{becker:trellis, yi:role} or organize the data according to familiar unit of analysis (days of the weeks, financial quarters, etc.).
 The most common method of ordering is to sort records according to the value of one or more variables.
+Sorting controls can be simple choices in a toolbar or clicks on the header of a table to produce ascending or descending sorts for numerical or textual values.
+Sometimes specialized sort orders, such as weekday or month names are necessary to reveal important patterns.

-Ordering becomes more complicated in the case of small multiples displays, in which both entire plots and the values they contain may be sorted to surface patterns.
+Ordering becomes more complicated in the case of multiple view displays, in which both entire plots and the values they contain may be sorted to reveal patterns or anomalies.
 Sorting values consistently across plots (for example, by their marginal mean or median values) can reveal patterns while facilitating comparison among plots.

-Some data types (e.g., multivariate tables, networks) do not always lend themselves to simply sorting by value.
-Such data requires more sophisticated seriation methods \cite{hahsler:seriation, wilkinson:gg, wilkinson:heatmap} that try to minimize some distance function among elements.
+Some data types (e.g., multivariate tables, networks) do not always lend themselves to simple sorting by value.
+Such data may require more sophisticated seriation methods \cite{hahsler:seriation, wilkinson:gg, wilkinson:heatmap} that attempt to minimize a distance measure among elements.
+The goal is to effectively reveal underlying structure (e.g., clustering) within the data.
 An example is shown in Figure {fig-sortmatrix}, a matrix-based visualization of a social network.
 On the left, the raw order of data values exposes little structure; re-ordering the rows and columns to place connected actors in close proximity reveals underlying clusters of communities.

 Figure {fig-sortmatrix}: Reorderable Matrices.
 Left: A matrix plot of a social network conveys little structure when the rows and columns (representing people) are sorted alphabetically.
 Center: Interactively re-ordering the matrix by node degree reveals more structure.
-Right: Sorting the matrix by network connectivity reveals community clusters.
+Right: Permuting the matrix by network connectivity reveals community clusters.